-what I will say is that in terms of triage, we now have Α. E triage so that the referral now won't be lost; it's not paper and can monitor that.
-I would say that in terms of your outpatient point, if and when you are 16:36 seen by the consultant, we have made great inroads in our interactions, our contracts with the independent We are sending large volumes of patients out to the independent sector.
+If you were talking to a layperson, say you were at a 3 dinner party and someone said, look, there are very 4 5 long waiting lists for everything in Northern Ireland, 16:36 and particularly long waiting lists in the Southern 6 7 Say someone asked you that, what Heath care Trust.
+8 would you say about what the Trust is doing to minimise 9 the chance of harms to patients or in fact to assess whether patients are coming to harm?
+How would you 10 16:36 11 explain that to the man in the street?
+What I will say is that in terms of triage, we now have 12 Α. 13 E triage so that the referral now won't be lost; it's not paper and can monitor that.
+I would say that in 14 terms of your outpatient point, if and when you are 15 16:36 16 seen by the consultant, we have made great inroads in our interactions, our contracts with the independent 17 18 we are sending large volumes of patients out sector.
+19 to the independent sector.
 New patients.
-They stay out there for the whole patient journey as appropriate.
-16:37 We have made significant roads in reducing the waiting I don't know what they are now but we had made volume.
+They stay 20 out there for the whole patient journey as appropriate.
+16:37 We have made significant roads in reducing the waiting 21 22 volume.
+I don't know what they are now but we had made significant volumes.
+23